-SQL Server upgrades require significant planning and testing.
+Server upgrades require significant planning and testing.
 Most of the time everything goes just fine, or only small issues are found, but there are still many things that can go wrong.
 Let's take a look at several mistakes companies make when upgrading to the next version, as well as how to mitigate risks.

 Insufficient testing.
 One of the most common reasons SQL Server upgrades fail is insufficient testing.
 You need to exhaustively test not only each application that uses the database, but all other ways of executing database code -- scheduled jobs, SQL Server Integration Services packages, utility and helper stored procedures, replication.
 Pay special attention when upgrading from SQL Server 2000 to a later version.